Brand identity

 Positioning

-Production-grade infrastructure for documents, OCR workflows, and retrieval systems.
+Production-grade infrastructure for documents, OCR workflows, and governed retrieval systems.

 Palette